johnathanradojevich/johnathanradojevich/README.md

 <p>
     I have more than 5 years of experience of defining requirements and designing, implementing, testing and delivering complex web applications that have served millions of users, and delivered over $7 billion in revenue, using a variety of programming languages and technologies.
 I am also a certified Scrum Master, Product Owner, and Developer.
 </p>
-    I'm actively interested in remote opportunities within the healthcare space.
+    I'm actively interested in remote opportunities within healthcare technology.
 If you'd like to get in contact with me, you can <a href="https://www.linkedin.com/in/johnathan-radojevich/?skipRedirect=true">here.</a>
 </p>
 <h3>👨‍🎓 Forever Student: Currently @ <a href='https://uwm.edu'>UWM</a></h3>
 <p>